6 Reasons to Implement Powerful SaaS Budgeting Software

 However, it’s not all on vendors!
 Disqualifications are also costly to buying organizations.
 Given that each additional vendor involved in an RFP increases the price spread between vendors by 3%, each disqualification represents a missed opportunity for savings.

-To better understand vendor disqualifications and how to avoid them, we looked at the data from over 6,000 public sector RFPs conducted through Bonfire, a Euna Solutions brand.
+To better understand vendor disqualifications and how to avoid them, we looked at the data from over 6,000 public sector RFPs conducted through Euna Procurement.

 First, the good news: vendor disqualifications are on the decline.